Keira Knightley: 2014–present: Biographical and political roles

 Knightley's sole release in 2015 was as part of the ensemble cast in the biographical disaster film Everest.
 The film was based on the 1996 Mount Everest disaster with Knightley portraying mountaineer Rob Hall's wife.
 Everest opened to generally positive reviews from critics.
 Variety wrote that Knightley gave a "deeply felt performance" as a woman "haunted by the possibility" of losing her spouse.
 In October 2015, Knightley made her Broadway debut playing the title role in Helen Edmundson's adaptation of Émile Zola's Thérèse Raquin at Studio 54.
-Knightly took the role after turning down the project twice, as she thought herself incapable of playing the part.
+Knightley took the role after turning down the project twice, as she thought herself incapable of playing the part.
 She found interest in her character's "caged" circumstance, as well as her dark, active role in the play, as she sought to depart from passive supporting roles.
 Of her performance, Alexandra Villarreal of The Huffington Post wrote: "She fumes, and rages, and withdraws, and you can watch her psychological evolution from stifled wife to impassioned mistress to haunted murderer".

 In 2016, it emerged that Knightley was set to star in a feature biopic about 18th-century Russian empress Catherine the Great, directed by Barbra Streisand, which has not come to fruition.
 Knightley appeared in the ensemble drama Collateral Beauty (2016), alongside Will Smith, Edward Norton, Kate Winslet, and Helen Mirren.
 The film was critically panned, and earned the cast a Razzie nomination.
-Despite previously stating on a number of occasions that she would never return to the Pirates of the Caribbean series, Knightley reprised the role of Elizabeth Swann with a cameo appearance in 2017's Pirates of the Caribbean: Dead Men Tell No Tales, after test audiences repeatedly inquired about her character.
+Despite previously stating on a number of occasions that she would never return to the Pirates of the Caribbean series since 2006, Knightley reprised the role of Elizabeth Swann with a cameo appearance in 2017's Pirates of the Caribbean: Dead Men Tell No Tales, after test audiences repeatedly inquired about her character.